The $e$-vector of a simplicial complex: Exponential Hilbert series and the -vector

 This theorem begins to exhibit one of the chief differences between the ordinary Hilbert series and its exponential counterpart.
 In the ordinary case (see \cite{MiS}), the Hilbert series of a Stanley-Reisner ring can be written as

 where $K(x_1,\dots,x_n)$ is a polynomial with integer coefficients (often called the $K$-\emph{polynomial} of $S/I_\Delta$).
 However, the exponential series relates to a different polynomial.
 Namely, the exponential Hilbert series of $S/I_\Delta$ is polynomial in the $e^{x_i}$.
 We may also note, as seen in Proposition 1, that the exponential Hilbert series of $S(-\textbf{a})$ is polynomial in the $x_i$ and the $e^{x_i}$.
 In either case, the exponential Hilbert series seems to converge to a polynomial outright, rather than in relation to a rational function.
-In the next subsection, we will find that this polynomial has nice structure and relates closely with the $f$-vector and $h$-vector of a simplicial complex.